 Ranjit Singh’s time

-During the demolition of the dilapidated floor of the Akbari Gate in April 2007, a three-story excavation of the British, Sikh, and Mughal tombs was excavated.
-The floor of the British, Sikh and Mughal times was made of bricks, baked bricks and stones respectively.
-The latter built in the time of Jahangir or Shah Jahan was a symbol of the Mughals.
+During the demolition of the dilapidated floor of the Akbari Gate in April 2007, a three-story excavation was carried out, revealing layers representing different historical periods.
+The floor of the British era, the Sikh period, and the Mughal times was made of different materials, such as bricks, baked bricks, and stones, respectively.
+The presence of these layers highlights the diverse cultural influences and occupations that shaped the fort’s history.

 Architecture of Lahore Fort